VikOlliver/RepRapMicron/README.md

 ## Overview

 The RepRapMicron Project, or μRepRap, is an extension of the Open Source RepRap 3D printer project that aims to bring micron-scale fabrication into very widespread adoption.
 The main project page is [here](https://reprap.org/wiki/RepRapMicron).
-It aims to use hardware and software familiar to 3D printer developers, and materials that are easily and inexpensively available.
+It uses hardware and software familiar to 3D printer developers, and materials that are easily and inexpensively available.

+The meaty part is in the "maus" directory, where the OpenSCAD models for a rapidly reconfigurable 3D printed prototype can be found.

 At present, the project is in the very early prototyping stages, figuring out the unknown unknowns.
 This repository holds files that can reasonably be expected to be useful to potential developers/experimenters, but at this stage there are absolutely no guarantees.